TehShrike/deepmerge/readme.md

 Merging creates a new object, so that neither `x` or `y` is modified.

 **Note:** by default, arrays are concatenated rather than replacing the array values of `x` with `y`.
-If you want to replace the values then see `overwriteMerge` documentation in the options section below.
+If you want to change how this works then see `arrayMerge` section below.

 ## `merge.all(arrayOfObjects, [options])`